lip6-lisp/control-plane/README.md

 Requirements: expat library (need expat.h expat_external.h in /usr/local/include/)
 	Installation of the expat library using ports collection (on FreeBSD) or packaging tool (on Linux).

 On FreeBSD:
 ```
+#pkg install expat
+or
 #cd /usr/ports/textproc/expat2
 #make clean install
 ```

 On Linux (example for Ubuntu):

 `#apt-get install libexpat1-dev`

 1. Make sure that you have the gcc compiler.
 If you use other compiler, modify the Makefile to assign CC variable to your compiler.
 (Note: default FreeBSD 10 use `clang` instead `gcc`)
 	CC = gcc  --> CC = your_compiler

-2. From source code directory, run 'make'.
+2. From source code directory, run 'make' or 'make -f Makefile_linux' on Linux.
 This will create the binary file 'opencp'.

-3. From source code directory, run 'make install' to install the service script to /etc/rc.d/.
-It also copies the main configuration file (opencp.conf) and five other specific configuration files:
- 'opencp_xtr.xml, opencp_ms.xml, opencp_mr.xml, opencp_node.xml, opencp_rtr.xml' to /etc/.
-Please edit
+3. From source code directory, run 'make install'  or 'make -f Makefile_linux install' on Linux to install the service script.
+It also copies the main configuration file (opencp.conf) and five other specific configuration files:  'opencp_xtr.xml, opencp_ms.xml, opencp_mr.xml, opencp_node.xml, opencp_rtr.xml' to /etc/.
+Please edit the configuration files to customize it before continuing.
+By default: opencp_mr-sample-configure-of-ddt-root.xml file contains an example configuration for the DDT root node function;
-the configuration files to customize it before continuing.
-By default: opencp_mr-sample-configure-of-ddt-root.xml file contains an example configuration for the DDT root node function; opencp_xtr-sample-configure-of-lisp-te.xml file contains an example  configuration of the RTR node function; opencp_xtr-sample-configure-multi-mapping-system.xml contains an example
+opencp_xtr-sample-configure-of-lisp-te.xml file contains an example  configuration of the RTR node function;
+opencp_xtr-sample-configure-multi-mapping-system.xml contains an example
 configuration for the xTR node function.

 	a.
 The main configuration (opencp.conf) allows you to indicate what
 control-plane function to enable.
 It also points to the specific xml configuration files for each functions.

 	b.
 The xTR configuration file (opencp_xtr.xml) includes:
 	+ <mapserver> section: list of MSs the xTR registers to.
 	Each MS needs an authentication key.
 	+ <mapresolve> section: list of MRs the xTR can send map-requests to.
 	+ One or more <eid> sections: each section gives the information of one EID IP prefix to register.